Roscrea: History

-Early History & Medieval Period c.
-550–1500
+Early history and medieval period c.
+550 – c.
+1500

 Roscrea has historically been an important trading town.
 The settlement grew around an ancient church or monastery, founded by St. Cronan in the late 6th century.
 The town is situated strategically in a gap in the hills on one of the great ancient roads of Ireland, the Slighe Dála.
 It became an important ecclesiastical centre evidenced by the beautiful west gable of a Romanesque church, a 12th-century sculptured High Cross, and a round tower also built during the 12th century.
 The round tower has a doorway 15 ft from the ground and is the oldest surviving part of the ancient monastery.
 The usual conical cap is missing as the tower was shortened by around 6 m when it was used by snipers in the 1798 rebellion.
 The 8th century Book of Dimma, which belonged to Roscrea monastery, is preserved in Trinity College, Dublin.
 It contains a copy of the Gospels and a Missa Infirmorum, and is enclosed in a shrine of bronze with silver plates ornamented with Celtic interlacing.

 In 1812, the Romanesque church was demolished with the exception of the west gable and its stones used for the erection of the current St. Cronan's parish church of the Church of Ireland at the same site.
 The church was designed by the Roscrea architect James Sheane and restored under the supervision of Sir Thomas Newenham Deane in 1879.
 Records show that John Wesley, one of the founders of the Methodist movement, preached in Roscrea on 26 June 1750.
 Roscrea was one of the main settlements in the ancient and medieval Munster kingdom of Éile (commonly anglicised as Ely) and was briefly a diocesan see in the 12th century, before the superior power of the O'Briens ensured that the Roscrea was incorporated into the diocese of Killaloe.

 King John I of England (reigned 1199–1216) is credited with having erected a castle at Roscrea in 1213, of which a circular tower and some sections of wall are still extant; such castles were built as part of a policy to consolidate the Norman conquest of the midlands.
 In 1209 King John's officials established twelve shires or counties in Leinster and Munster, one of which was Tipperary, covering areas of English settlement such as Roscrea.
 Within county Tipperary there were fourteen baronies; Roscrea was the chief town in the barony of Ikerrin; baronies became obsolete after the Local Government Act (1898), which set up county and borough/town councils.
 From the mid-14th century (particularly after the Black Death) and 15th century native Irish influence the areas outside of the English Pale revived, strengthened by the intermarrying of the Norman aristocracy with the native Irish aristocracy.